Skip to content

 How to Import an Existing App into Diploi

-Diploi offers two ways to import projects, by selecting the repo you want to import from a list of available repositories in your GitHub account or by using a URL.
+Diploi offers two ways to import projects, by selecting the repo you want to import from a list of available repositories in your GitHub account or by using the URL of a GitHub repo, either a public one or your own.

 1. Start a new project